AndrewDmit04/threads/README.md

 # Threads Clone

-A fullstack application built with **Next.js 14**, **MongoDB**, **Clerk** for authentication, and **TailwindCSS** for responsive design.
+A fullstack application built with **Next.js 14**, **MongoDB** for the database, **Clerk** for authentication, and **TailwindCSS** for responsive design.
 This project is designed to replicate the functionality of a modern social media platform with real-time event handling, file uploads, and scalable architecture.

 ## Features